 This evening The Chef and I went for a wander in to town, well the edge of it really.
-We leave the centre to the tattooed, lobster skinned, beer-swillers.
-Onve there we treated ourselves to a Chinese meal for €12.90 (just over a tenner) including a bottle of wine, and believe it or not it was all very nice and excellent value for money.
+In the evenings we leave the centre to the tattooed, lobster skinned, beer-swillers.
+Once there we treated ourselves to a Chinese meal for €12.90 (just over a tenner) for two, including a bottle of wine, and believe it or not it was all very nice and excellent value for money.

 Having left the restaurant we passed a large open-fronted bar about five or six doors down, and there 'on stage' in a near empty bar was a chap wearing a familiar hat.
 I said to The Chef " He looks like Mickey Pierce out of 'Only Fools & Horses", and sure enough after a few minutes we established that it was the retired actor Patrick Murray who played him, giving a presentation about the show with video clips and anecdotes from it.
 Sad that the man has come to this.

 Tomorrow sees us heading for Cartagena south of here.
 I think we may have to do some of the trip using toll roads for my sanity if nothing else.
 As I recall we will be pitching up at an olive growers place where they rent out parking spaces for about €10 a night.
 We'll have a couple of nights there spending Friday travelling in to Cartagena on the bus.
 Then it's inland for a few days before coming back to the coast.